AdobeDocs/experience-manager-65.en/help/sites-deploying/upgrading-code-and-customizations.md

 ### Classic UI Authoring {#classic-ui-authoring}

 Classic UI authoring is still available in AEM 6.5 but is being deprecated.
-More information can be found [here](/help/release-notes/deprecated-removed-features.md#pre-announcement-for-next-release).
+See [Deprecated and removed features](/help/release-notes/deprecated-removed-features.md#pre-announcement-for-next-release) for more information.
 If your application is running on the Classic UI author environment, it is recommended to upgrade to AEM 6.5 and continue using the Classic UI.
 Migration to the Touch UI can then be planned as a separate project to complete over several development cycles.
 To use the Classic UI in AEM 6.5, several OSGi configurations must be committed to the code base.
-More details on how to do the configuration can be found [here](/help/sites-administering/enable-classic-ui.md).
+More details on how to do the configuration can be found under [Enabling Access to Classic UI](/help/sites-administering/enable-classic-ui.md).

 ## Align with 6.5 Repository Structure {#align-repository-structure}